Flowdown Requirements: What They Are and Why They Matter

 Document acceptance decisions

-Flowdown management begins before the contract is signed.
+Flowdown management begins before contract signature.

 2. Requirement Mapping & Register

-Create a structured flowdown register that includes:
+Establish a formal flowdown register that includes:

 Clause reference